Gesso Altered Book ~ Masquerade

 At this point I knew I was ready to glue all my pages together one side at a time.
 I used matte gel medium, starting from the bottom page and working my way up.
 I placed my trustworthy box of kosher salt on top of each side for about twenty minutes after gluing to make sure the pages were secure.

-A feather was glued in place, and then I went back to the front cover and glued down my mirror-framed Venus.
+A feather was glued in place.
+Then I went back to the front cover and glued down my mirror-framed Venus.
 I put the box of salts on top of the cover to flatten the picture down.

 As I re-examine the book, I can see a mistake I made.
 That is, I should have continued the gray diamond patter on the other side of the harlequin image.
 Oh well . . . live and learn!